slalombuild/terraform-atmos-accelerator/README.md

 Contributions are always welcome!
 Fork this repository, make your changes, submit a PR.
 You know how it works.

 ## 🐛 Support
 Raise an issue via Github.
-Or if you're part of the Slalom Build team, contact us internally via our [#terraform-accelerator](https://slalom.slack.com/archives/C04GX9XA60P) channel
+Or if you're part of the Slalom Build team, contact us internally via our [#terraform-accelerator](https://slalom.slack.com/archives/C04GX9XA60P) channel.

 ---
 ## License